 The Dominions/ "We must pray to these angels for the spread of God's kingdom upon earth, for the conversion of heretics, for the return of lukewarm and fallen away Catholics" (ibid, p.
 21).

-The Thrones/ "Every diocese, very nation, every religious community has its own angel taken from this choir.
+The Thrones/ "Every diocese, every nation, every religious community has its own angel taken from this choir.
 Without ceasing they offer to God the prayers of the community" (ibid, p.
 21).

 The Cherubim/ "The Cherubim [pl. of Cherub] are the swords of God.
 Their garments shine with a pure brilliant light, and in general they resemble St. Michael.
 They Cherubim should be invoked" (ibid, p.
 24)